Skip to content

 }

-Interactive users can authenticate with email and password:
+Interactive users authenticate with email and password and receive a short-lived session JWT:

 Terminal window